An AI Helped Write This Play. It May Contain Racism

 Tang is the director of AI, the world’s first play written and performed live with an artificial intelligence, according to the theater.
 The play opens on Monday for a three-night run.

 When the curtain lifts, audiences won’t be met with a humanoid robot.
-Instead, Tang and her collaborators Chinonyrem Odimba and Nina Segal will be under the spotlight themselves, interacting with one of the world’s most powerful AIs.
+Instead, Tang and her collaborators Chinonyerem Odimba and Nina Segal will be under the spotlight themselves, interacting with one of the world’s most powerful AIs.
 As the audience watches on, the team will prompt the AI to generate a script — which a troupe of actors will then perform, despite never having seen the lines before.
 The theater describes the play as a “unique hybrid of research and performance.”

 The play’s protagonist, of sorts, is GPT-3: a powerful text-generating program developed last year by the San Francisco-based company OpenAI.
 Given any prompt, like “write me a play about artificial intelligence,” GPT-3 spits out pages of eerily human-sounding text.
 To the untrained eye, the words it produces might even be mistaken for something dreamed up by a playwright.
 Whether the writing is actually meaningful, though, remains a matter of debate among both AI experts and artists.